TVNZ+: Expansion

 In April 2016, TVNZ shut down its children's programming channel TVNZ Kidzone after the satellite provider Sky TV decided not to renew their contract.
 TVNZ transferred Kidzone's content online to TVNZ OnDemand.

 In October 2019, a Horizon Research survey of 1,000 adults estimated that 59% of adults used TVNZ OnDemand, making it the most widely used streaming service in New Zealand.
 Its competitors have included Netflix (56%), Sky TV (29%), MediaWorks' ThreeNow (28%), Lightbox (18%), and Neon (7%).

 Rebranding

 On 13 June 2022, the service rebranded from TVNZ OnDemand to TVNZ+.
 TVNZ confirmed that the rebrand was not being used as an opportunity to introduce a premium version that would allow viewers to skip ads.

+On 7 October 2024, TVNZ proposed investing more in its TVNZ+ streaming service as part of restructuring measures to find NZ$30 million in cost savings.
+On 29 October, TVNZ proposed expanding the news content of TVNZ+ while abandoning plans to shut down 1News' website.

 Services and pricing

 TVNZ+ is available via its website, Apple iPhones and iPads, Android mobile devices and tablets; several Smart TVs including Apple TV, Samsung TV, Panasonic TV, Android TV, Sony TV, and LG TV; desktops and laptops; PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S game consoles; Google Chromecast and Freeview devices.
 When first launched in March 2007, content streamed though TVNZ OnDemand was previously charged for.
 All content is now free, ad-supported, with advertisements being shown before, during and after videos.